rocketfellows/soap-client-factory/README.md

 ## Usage example.

-Create instance of SoapClientFactory and call `create` function with arguments for SoapClient:
+Create instance of `SoapClientFactory` and call `create` function with arguments for PHP `SoapClient`:

 ```php
 $client = (new SoapClientFactory())->create('test.wsdl');